industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 **IE Data Service**

-In order to connect the Data Service with the data from the Cloud Connector, two adapters with the metadata topic from the Cloud Connector must be configured in Energy1 and Energy2.
+In order to connect the Data Service with the data from the Cloud Connector, configure two adapters with the metadata topic from the Cloud Connector in Energy1 and Energy2.

 - Go to the Data Service and select "Adapters"